 Prospective students may apply to Hillsdale College any time after the completion of their junior year of high school.
+Hillsdale's application opens on June 1, and the Common Application opens on August 1.
 Students may apply under one of the following application deadline plans:

 Early Decision-The application deadline is November 1, and candidate notification is in early December.
 Early Decision is a binding application deadline plan.
 Once an applicant is admitted to Hillsdale College, he must withdraw all applications submitted to other institutions.
-Early Decision students are required to submit a \$300 admission deposit and must do so by January 15.
+Early Decision students are required to submit a \$300 admission deposit by January 15.

-Regular Decision-The application deadline is April 1.
-Applications will be reviewed on a rolling basis with first notification on December 15.
-Students submitting applications after November 15 will be notified within four weeks following the completion of their application file.
-To secure their place in the incoming class, admitted students must submit the admission deposit of \$300 by May 1.
+Regular Decision-The application deadline is March 15.
+Applications will be reviewed on a rolling basis with first notification in mid-December.
+Students submitting applications will be notified within five weeks following the completion of their application file.
+To secure their place in the incoming class, admitted students must submit the enrollment deposit of \$300 by May 1.
+All applications and supplemental application materials should be received prior to the March 15 final deadline, at which time all files will be reviewed as submitted.

-Spring Admission-All application materials must be submitted by December 1 and candidate notification is in mid-December.
-Early applications are encouraged, and those applicants may receive notification sooner.
-Admitted students are required to submit the \$300 admission deposit by January 1 to secure their place in the incoming spring class.
+Spring Admission-The application deadline is November 1.
+Admissions decisions are generally mailed in mid-November.
+Admitted students are required to submit the \$300 enrollment deposit by December 15 to secure their place in the incoming spring class.